developerslions/converter/README.md

 Example
 -------

-The following code is an example on how to convert a Microsoft Access ACCDB file to a ZIP-archive of CSV files.
+The following code is an example on how to convert a Microsoft Sql Server file (.MDF) to a ZIP-archive of CSV files.
 You can replace 'k=token' with the Customer Token that you purchased.

 ```php
 use Devlion\Converter\Client;